Valencia: 2-3 Day Itinerary Ideas

 -

 Ayuntamiento (City Hall)– With its marbled streets, beautiful buildings, and sprinkling of fountains, this area has a sophisticated and refined air to it.
-Stroll the streets in the nicest outfit you packed, stop in and try some tapas or grab a glass of vino, and hit up the shops like Zara, Mango, and of course… El Corte Inglés.
+Stroll the streets in the nicest outfit you packed, stop in and try some tapas, grab a glass of vino, and hit up the shops like Zara, Mango, and of course… El Corte Inglés.

 -